-As of December 31, 2021, we had \$152.2 million federal net operating loss carryforwards and \$216.8 million gross in United States state net operating loss carryforwards, portions of which expire at various dates through 2041.
-Under legislation enacted in 2017, informally titled the Tax Cuts and Jobs Act, or the TCJA, as modified by the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, federal net operating losses generated in tax years beginning after 2017, if any, will not expire and may be carried forward indefinitely, but the deductibility of such federal net operating losses in tax years beginning after December 31, 2020 will be limited to the lesser of the net operating loss carryover or 80% of the corporation's adjusted taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
-The CARES Act temporarily allows us to carryback net operating losses arising in 2018, 2019 and 2020 to the five prior years.
-It is uncertain how various states will respond to the TCJA, the CARES Act or any newly enacted federal tax law.
-In addition, at the state level, there may be periods during which the use of net operating losses is suspended or otherwise limited, including a California franchise tax law change limiting the usability of California state net operating losses to offset taxable income in tax years beginning after 2023.
+As of December 31, 2022, we had \$171.6 million federal net operating loss carryforwards and \$273.6 million gross in U.S. state net operating loss carryforwards, portions of which expire at various dates through 2041.
+Under current law, federal net operating losses generated in tax years beginning after 2017, if any, will not expire and may be carried forward indefinitely, but our ability to deduct such federal net operating losses in tax years beginning after December 31, 2020 will be limited to the lesser of the net operating loss carryover or 80% of the corporation's adjusted taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
+The Coronavirus Aid, Relief, Economic Security Act, or CARES Act, temporarily allows us to carryback net operating losses arising in 2018, 2019 and 2020 to the five prior years.
+It is uncertain how various states will respond to the CARES Act or any newly enacted federal tax law.
+In addition, at the state level, there may be periods during which the use of net operating losses is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.

-As of December 31, 2021, we also had United States federal and state research and development tax credit carryforwards of \$7.3 million and \$2.9 million, respectively, which expire at various dates through 2041.
+As of December 31, 2022, we also had U.S. federal and state research and development tax credit carryforwards of \$9.1 million and \$2.9 million, respectively, which expire at various dates through 2041.
 These tax credit carryforwards could expire unused and be unavailable to offset our future income tax liabilities.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 In 2021, we completed a study of ownership changes from inception through December 31, 2020, which concluded that we experienced ownership changes as defined by Section 382 of the Code.
 However, there were no net operating loss carryforwards that were limited or expired unused.
-We have not updated the study to assess whether a change of ownership has occurred during 2021.
-We may experience ownership changes in the future as a result of subsequent changes in our stock ownership, including as a result of our initial public offering, some of which may be outside of our control.
-If we determine that an ownership change has occurred and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, that will harm our future operating results by effectively increasing our future tax obligations.
+We have not updated the study to assess whether a change of ownership has occurred during 2022.
+We may have experienced additional ownership changes that have not been identified that could result in the expiration of our net operating loss and tax credit carryforwards before utilization and we may experience subsequent shifts in our stock ownership, some of which are outside our control.
+As a result, if we earn net taxable income and determine that an ownership change has occurred and our ability to use our historical net operating loss and tax credit carryforwards is materially limited, that will harm our future operating results by effectively increasing our future tax obligations.